 There are a few different ways to tell when salmon is cooked:

-- Use your sight.
-When salmon is opaque on the outside with a slightly translucent, pink center, the salmon is cooked.
+- Use your sight: When salmon is opaque on the outside with a slightly translucent, pink center, the fish is cooked.
 Salmon is overcooked when the center is opaque, and it is undercooked if the center is completely translucent.

-While salmon can be reheated, my favorite way to enjoy leftover poached salmon is to serve it cold!
-Simply flake the salmon and serve it cold on salads, as a filling for sandwiches or season it with a little sea salt and fresh cracked pepper and eat it plain!
+My favorite way to enjoy leftover salmon, especially poached, is to serve it cold!
+Simply flake the salmon and serve it on salads, as a filling for sandwiches, or season it with a little sea salt and fresh cracked pepper and eat it plain!

 Flavorful, yet healthy and light, this Green Tea Poached Salmon Soba Noodle bowl is easy to make and perfect for busy weeknights!

-Until next week, friends, cheers – to a new and excting way to drink tea!
+Until next week, friends!
+Cheers to a new and exciting way to drink tea!

 Cheyanne